-First-Year Award of Merit - This award is presented to first-year students in each program who have done outstanding work in their program area.
-To be eligible to receive this award, students must be a first-year student.
+Award of Merit - This award is presented to students in each program who have done outstanding work in their program area.
 This award is determined by the instructor.
 This award consists of a certificate presented to the student at the annual awards day program.